Why Most People Never Leave Their Comfort Zone

 - Your identity feels stable and consistent

-Inside the comfort zone, things feel manageable because you already know the rules.
+Inside your comfort zone, things feel manageable because you already know how they work.

 - You know what to expect.